Thursday, May 24, 2007

 Waste Not, Want Not

 Wow, I sent my first blog post into cyberspace and someone answered back!
-Dawn at Quilts and Pieces asked for more details about the Amish style four-patch I posted there.
+Dawn at Quilts and Pieces wanted to hear more about this Amish-style four-patch.

-It's a modest little scrap quilt (11 1/2" x 14") that packs a big punch, thanks to Milly Churbuck's Country House Cottons!
+It's a modest little quilt made completely from scraps.
+(11 1/2" x 14") that packs a big punch, thanks to Milly Churbuck's Country House Cottons!
 Her hand-dyed fabrics are known for their depth of color and soft, sueded finish.
 The four-patch blocks measure 1 3/4" because I was literally working from scraps.

 I used to buy "swatch packs" She used to sell patterns, kits, bundles and yardage at quilt shows.
 I especially liked herwhich